jrydberg/nesoi/README.md

 _Nesoi_ has three concepts:

  * _Applications_ stores configuration for a service.
- * _Service_ holds information about a running application.
+ * _Service_ holds information about instances of a service.
- * _Host_ communicate endpoints for a service running on an instance.
+ * _Host_ communicate endpoints for an instance of a service.

 The normal use-case is this: When an application is bootstrapped it reads out its configuration from an app-resource.
 When done, it registers itself as a host for a service that it provides.
+Clients find endpoints for a service by inspecting `/srv/NAME`.

 Applications are located under the `/app` tree.
 A simple example of creating an application configuration: